 Click here to download the Living with Gout booklet for more information on this type of arthritis.

-Approximately 1,000 children in Ireland have arthritis.
+1 in every 1,000 children in Ireland has arthritis.
 Most types of arthritis in children come under the general heading of juvenile arthritis (JA), or juvenile idiopathic arthritis to give it its official title.
 JA symptoms include inflammation, pain and swelling in one or more joints.

 Polymyalgia rheumatica (PMR) is an inflammatory condition affecting the muscles in and around the shoulder and upper arm areas, buttocks and thighs.
 The cause of this type of arthritis is unknown.